crimist/trakx/README.md

 Efficient bittorrent tracker written in go.

+## Install

+* `go get -v github.com/Syc0x00/Trakx`

-## Netdata Setup
+## Setup

-* Open python conf with `/etc/netdata/edit-config python.d.conf` and change `go_expvar` to `yes`
-* Go inside `netdata/` and run `install.sh`

-If you have other go program with expvar in netdata you'll have to edit go_expvar.conf with `/etc/netdata/edit-config python.d/go_expvar.conf` and paste in the contents of `trakx_expvar.conf` while keeping your other programs config as well.
+Note: If you have other go program with expvar in netdata you'll have to edit go_expvar.conf with `/etc/netdata/edit-config python.d/go_expvar.conf` and paste in the contents of `trakx_expvar.conf` while keeping your other programs config as well.
 The `install.sh` script will overwrite your other program otherwise.

+* cd into Trakx in the gopath
+* Open netdata python conf with `/etc/netdata/edit-config python.d.conf` and change `go_expvar` to `yes`
+* Install netdata plugins with `sh netdata/install.sh`
+* Run `sh setup.sh` to setup root directory and copy the config

+## Updating

+* Running `sh setup.sh` will update without overwriting config if it already exists

 ## pprof